 Let’s look briefly at some of the pros and cons of the postal service that we know so well.

-Post Office Advantages – The Good:
+Post Office Advantages – The Good (Advantages):

 - Mail is often sent very quickly due in no small part to their extensive network of facilities and vehicles.